 Popular DeFi platforms to provide liquidity

 A lending and borrowing protocol for both stablecoins and altcoins.
-Users are offered both variable and stable interest rates on loans.
+Users are offered both variable and stable rates on loans.

 The most popular decentralised exchange currently where users can exchange any ERC-20 token with hundreds of liquidity pools.